-As of September 30, 2024, we had \$6.70 billion aggregate principal amount of outstanding indebtedness, consisting of \$5.95 billion aggregate principal amount of senior, unsecured long-term notes and \$750.0 million principal of senior, unsecured notes due during the second quarter of fiscal 2025.
-The \$6.70 billion aggregate principal amount of senior, unsecured notes includes an issuance in February 2024 of \$750.0 million aggregate principal amount of senior, unsecured notes, consisting of \$500.0 million of 4.700% senior, unsecured notes due February 1, 2034 and an additional \$250.0 million of 4.950% senior, unsecured notes due July 15, 2052 which was originally issued in June 2022.
+As of December 31, 2024, we had \$5.95 billion aggregate principal amount of outstanding indebtedness, consisting of \$5.95 billion aggregate principal amount of senior, unsecured long-term notes (the "Senior Notes").
+The \$5.95 billion aggregate principal amount of senior, unsecured notes includes an issuance in February 2024 of \$750.0 million of 4.950% senior, unsecured notes due February 1, 2034 and an additional \$250.0 million of 4.950% senior, unsecured notes due July 15, 2052 which was originally issued in June 2022.
 We have a Credit Agreement and a Revolving Credit Facility with a maturity date of June 8, 2027 with two one-year extension options that allow us to borrow up to \$1.50 billion.
-Subject to the terms of the Credit Agreement, the Revolving Credit Facility may be increased by an amount up to \$250.0 million in the aggregate.
-As of September 30, 2024, we had no outstanding borrowings under our Revolving Credit Facility.
+Subject to the terms of the Credit Agreement, the Revolving Credit Facility.
 We may incur additional indebtedness in the future by accessing the unfunded portion of our Revolving Credit Facility and/or entering into new financing arrangements.
-We also announced a stock repurchase program, under which the remaining available for repurchases was \$1.61 billion as of September 30, 2024.
+We also announced a stock repurchase program, under which the remaining available for repurchases was \$963.2 million as of December 31, 2024.
 A portion of the remaining repurchases may be financed with new indebtedness.
 Our ability to pay interest and repay the principal amount of our current indebtedness is dependent upon our ability to manage our business operations, our credit rating, the ongoing interest rate environment and the other risk factors discussed in this Item 1A.
 There can be no assurance that we will be able to manage any of these risks successfully.